 Luckily, there is plenty of support around for elderly people suffering with loneliness.
 Below are links to support groups which could be a big help.

 - The Silver Line is a helpline for older people.

 - Independent Age and Age UK offer helplines.

 - Friends of the Elderly offer a weekly or fortnightly friendship call from a volunteer who enjoys talking to older people.

-Our service ensures that there is always help available, day or night, and can give both the alarm user and their friends and family the peace of mind they require.
+Our service ensures that help is available day or night.
+Our 24/7 Care Team are always on hand when you need them.
 For more information about our service, please call 0800 101 3333, or complete our Contact Us form and a member of the team will be in touch shortly.